 Job Bewails His Present Affliction

-30 1 But now they that are younger than I have me in derision, Whose fathers I disdained to set with the dogs of my flock.
-2 Yea, the strength of their hands, whereto should it profit me?
-Men in whom ripe age is perished.
-3 They are gaunt with want and famine; They gnaw the dry ground, in the gloom of wasteness and desolation.
-4 They pluck salt-wort by the bushes; And the roots of the broom are their food.
-5 They are driven forth from the midst [of men]; They cry after them as after a thief; 6 So that they dwell in frightful valleys, In holes of the earth and of the rocks.
-7 Among the bushes they bray; Under the nettles they are gathered together.
-8 [They are] children of fools, yea, children of base men; They were scourged out of the land.
-9 And now I am become their song, Yea, I am a byword unto them.
-10 They abhor me, they stand aloof from me, And spare not to spit in my face.
-11 For he hath loosed his cord, and afflicted me; And they have cast off the bridle before me.
-12 Upon my right hand rise the rabble; They thrust aside my feet, And they cast up against me their ways of destruction.
-13 They mar my path, They set forward my calamity, [Even] men that have no helper.
-14 As through a wide breach they come: In the midst of the ruin they roll themselves [upon me].
+30 1 But now they that are younger than I have me in derision, whose fathers I would have disdained to have set with the dogs of my flock.
+2 Yea, whereto might the strength of their hands profit me, in whom old age was perished?
+3 For want and famine they were solitary; fleeing into the wilderness in former time desolate and waste.
+4 Who cut up mallows by the bushes, and juniper roots for their meat.
+5 They were driven forth from among men, (they cried after them as after a thief;) 6 To dwell in the clifts of the valleys, in caves of the earth, and in the rocks.
+7 Among the bushes they brayed; under the nettles they were gathered together.
+8 They were children of fools, yea, children of base men: they were viler than the earth.
+9 And now am I their song, yea, I am their byword.
+10 They abhor me, they flee far from me, and spare not to spit in my face.
+11 Because he hath loosed my cord, and afflicted me, they have also let loose the bridle before me.
+12 Upon my right hand rise the youth; they push away my feet, and they raise up against me the ways of their destruction.
+13 They mar my path, they set forward my calamity, they have no helper.
+14 They came upon me as a wide breaking in of waters: in the desolation they rolled themselves upon me.

-15 Terrors are turned upon me; They chase mine honor as the wind; And my welfare is passed away as a cloud.
-16 And now my soul is poured out within me; Days of affliction have taken hold upon me.
-17 In the night season my bones are pierced in me, And the [pains] that gnaw me take no rest.
-18 By [God's] great force is my garment disfigured; It bindeth me about as the collar of my coat.
-19 He hath cast me into the mire, And I am become like dust and ashes.
-20 I cry unto thee, and thou dost not answer me: I stand up, and thou gazest at me.
-21 Thou art turned to be cruel to me; With the might of thy hand thou persecutest me.
-22 Thou liftest me up to the wind, thou causest me to ride [upon it]; And thou dissolvest me in the storm.
-23 For I know that thou wilt bring me to death, And to the house appointed for all living.
-24 Howbeit doth not one stretch out the hand in his fall?
-Or in his calamity therefore cry for help?
-25 Did not I weep for him that was in trouble?
-Was not my soul grieved for the needy?
-26 When I looked for good, then evil came; And when I waited for light, there came darkness.
-27 My heart is troubled, and resteth not; Days of affliction are come upon me.
-28 I go mourning without the sun: I stand up in the assembly, and cry for help.
-29 I am a brother to jackals, And a companion to ostriches.
-30 My skin is black, [and falleth] from me, And my bones are burned with heat.
-31 Therefore is my harp [turned] to mourning, And my pipe into the voice of them that weep.
+15 Terrors are turned upon me: they pursue my soul as the wind: and my welfare passeth away as a cloud.
+16 And now my soul is poured out upon me; the days of affliction have taken hold upon me.
+17 My bones are pierced in me in the night season: and my sinews take no rest.
+18 By the great force of my disease is my garment changed: it bindeth me about as the collar of my coat.
+19 He hath cast me into the mire, and I am become like dust and ashes.
+20 I cry unto thee, and thou dost not hear me: I stand up, and thou regardest me not.
+21 Thou art become cruel to me: with thy strong hand thou opposest thyself against me.
+22 Thou liftest me up to the wind; thou causest me to ride upon it, and dissolvest my substance.
+23 For I know that thou wilt bring me to death, and to the house appointed for all living.
+24 Howbeit he will not stretch out his hand to the grave, though they cry in his destruction.
+25 Did not I weep for him that was in trouble was not my soul grieved for the poor?
+26 When I looked for good, then evil came unto me: and when I waited for light, there came darkness.
+27 My bowels boiled, and rested not: the days of affliction prevented me.
+28 I went mourning without the sun: I stood up, and I cried in the congregation.
+29 I am a brother to dragons, and a companion to owls.
+30 My skin is black upon me, and my bones are burned with heat.
+31 My harp also is turned to mourning, and my organ into the voice of them that weep.

 Job Asserts His Integrity